0xpili/0xpili-blog/posts/humanity-deserves-better-humans-and-better-products.md

 Humans who are obsessed with reconnecting humans with humanity.
 Humans who make others feel that they are in *[good hands](https://stephango.com/in-good-hands)*.

-Humans deserve better products that make them feel they are in *good hands*.
+Humans also deserve better businesses.
+Businesses that create [Great Software](https://maraoz.com/great-software/).
+And Great Software that makes users feel they are in *good hands*.

 ### Which Kind of Products I Would Like to See
 - Products that are crafted with love and detail, offering extreme quality.